icterry/ianterry.io/_posts/2020-03-21-make-this-jekyll-blog.md

 ---
-title: "Making a Self Served Blog with Jekyll"
+title: "Making a Self Served Blog with Jekyll Part: 1"
 category: posts
 date: 2020-03-20
 excerpt: "An end-to-end tutorial (and journey)"